U.S. House Democrats call for $760 billion in infrastructure spending over five years

 Democrats would invest $105 billion in transit, $55 billion in rail spending and $30 billion in airport investments.
 They would also dedicate $86 billion to expand internet access.

-Reporting by David Shepardson; Editing by Kim Coghill
+Reporting by David Shepardson; Editing by Kim Coghill and Chizu Nomiyama